apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 used to sign requests.

-When the filesystem is asked for a delegation token, the DT binding will generate a token identifier containing the marshalled tokens.
+When the filesystem is asked for a delegation token, the DT binding will generate a token identifier containing the marshaled tokens.

 If the Filesystem was deployed with a DT, that is, it was deployed "bonded", that existing DT is returned.